 The icemaker will NOT start immediately after being plugged in.
 The ice mold body temperature must reach approximately 15 degrees Fahrenheit before a cycle is initiated.
 This may take up to 24 hours to happen.
 If the icemaker was installed but the water line was not added until later, once the water line and icemaker have been turned on, the icemaker will cycle within a few minutes and fill and process its first batch of ice cubes in about 1 1/2 hours.

 The icemaker is dependent upon the temperature in the freezer.
 The speed at which the icemaker produces ice is governed by the freezer temperature setting.

-- There must be a food load in the fresh food and freezer or temperatures will not drop sufficiently to cycle the icemaker.
+There must be a food load in the fresh food and freezer sections or temperatures will not drop sufficiently to cycle the icemaker.

-If the "no ice" condition has recently developed on an older installation or is slow in starting in a new model, try putting 4 oz. of water in the icemaker mold body and wait 2 hrs and see if cubes have kicked out.
-If so, there may be a water distribution problem to the icemaker.
+If the "no ice" condition has recently developed on an older installation or is slow in starting in a new model, try putting 4 ounces of water in the icemaker mold body and wait two hours and see if cubes have dropped from the ice mold.
+If so, there may be a problem with the water distribution to the icemaker.

 You may also want to check out our Refrigerator - Icemaker Does Not Fill With Water article.